Income Tax Department 419-536-6502

 Official Payments Corp., the service provider, charges a convenience fee for payment processing.
 They accept all major credit and debit cards.
 Contact them via phone at 1-800-2PAY-TAX (1-800-272-9829).
 Use Jurisdiction Code 4545.
 Or visit their website at www.officialpayments.com.

-NOTE: After July 20, 2016 users of Official Payments must enable cookies in their browser to process payments.
+NOTE: Users of Official Payments must enable cookies in their browser to process payments.
 Official Payments Corp also recommends that clients use the latest supported versions of Chrome, Internet Explorer, Firefox or Safari to avoid potential technical issues.